Step-by-Step EPSG Code Normalization for Mixed Datasets Jump to heading

 Geospatial ETL pipelines routinely ingest shapefiles, GeoJSON, PostGIS exports, and LiDAR derivatives that carry inconsistent or missing coordinate reference system metadata.
 Schema drift introduces ambiguous srs_name fields, malformed .prj strings, and deprecated EPSG aliases.
-Downstream spatial joins, distance calculations, and spatial index alignments fail silently or produce metric-scale offsets.
-Step-by-step EPSG code normalization for mixed datasets eliminates this ambiguity by enforcing deterministic CRS resolution, applying strict precision thresholds, and validating topology before data enters production stores.
+Downstream spatial joins, distance calculations, and spatial-index alignments then fail silently or produce metric-scale offsets.
+This procedure is one of the Projection Normalization Workflows inside CRS Normalization & Sync: it eliminates ambiguity by enforcing deterministic CRS resolution, applying strict precision thresholds, and validating topology before data enters production stores.
+It assumes you have already decided which target EPSG code to standardize on — the surrounding workflow owns that policy; this page owns the runnable steps that enforce it across a heterogeneous batch.

 Begin by scanning all input layers for explicit CRS declarations.
 Relying on file extensions or implicit assumptions introduces immediate pipeline risk.
-Use pyproj.CRS.from_user_input() wrapped in a strict exception handler to parse .prj files, WKT strings, and EPSG integers.
-Discard any CRS that fails validation against the EPSG registry or returns a CRSError.
-Log invalid entries to a quarantine manifest rather than halting execution.
+Parse .prj files, WKT strings, and EPSG integers through pyproj.CRS.from_user_input() wrapped in a strict exception handler.
+Discard any CRS that fails validation against the EPSG registry or raises a CRSError, and log invalid entries to a quarantine manifest rather than halting execution.

 import logging